SiegfriedEhret/sites/apps/ehretdotme/src/content/posts/apple-b-c-d.md

 ---
-date: '2017-01-04T00:00:00.000Z'
+date: "2017-01-04T00:00:00.000Z"
-updatedAt: '2021-05-23T20:35:54.127Z'
+updatedAt: "2021-05-23T20:35:54.127Z"
-title: 'Apple, B, C, D'
+title: "Apple, B, C, D"
-description: 'After a year, here are a few thoughts about Apple and my iPhone.'
+description: "After a year, here are a few thoughts about Apple and my iPhone."
 tags: []
 ---

-Okay, I *had* to buy an iPhone one year ago or so, because I wanted a phone with more than 16go of space.
+Okay, I _had_ to buy an iPhone one year ago or so, because I wanted a phone with more than 16go of space.
 Well, after around one year, here are a few thoughts.
 Enjoy.

 **A**pple

 The company we love to hate.
 I had 2 iPod Touch, the second one was a replacement of the first because of a jack

 **B**attery

 I was pretty happy for a few months, I didn't had to charge it during the day and still had 30% left !
 It's not the case anymore.
 I have the freaking 30% battery bug: around 30-40% left, the phone shuts itself down.
 If I try to restart it, it asks me to plug it.
 I can try to restart it, and after 3 or 4 reboots, sometimes I can use it normally.

 To sum up: the battery sucks and I have to stay at more than 40%...
-(To be continued... see the *Support* part)
+(To be continued... see the _Support_ part)

 **C**amera